 If you withdraw after accepting a seat, the seat acceptance fee is not fully refunded.
 The refund (if any) is calculated based on the date of withdrawal and the HPTU refund schedule.
 Students who withdraw before paying the seat acceptance fee lose only the non-refundable counselling registration fee.

-The recommended strategy for most students with a mid-range allotment is to Accept and Upgrade.
-This keeps your current seat secure while allowing you to benefit from any vacancies that open up in your higher-preference choices during Round 2 or Round 3.
+The recommended strategy for most students with a mid-range Round 1 allotment is to Accept and Upgrade.
+This keeps your current seat secure while allowing you to benefit from any vacancies that open up in your higher-preference choices during Round 2.
 Only switch to Freeze once you are fully satisfied with your allotment — and only Withdraw if you have a confirmed, better alternative elsewhere.

 FAQs